Latest updates

 Additional investigations

-Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from the source areas and how many PFAS are leaving the base.
-This study helps determine the best remediation actions to reduce the amount of PFAS leaving RAAF Base Richmond.
+Defence conducted a PFAS movement assessment that tracked how and where PFAS are moving from the source areas and the amount of PFAS leaving the base.
+This study helped determine the best remediation actions to reduce the amount of PFAS leaving RAAF Base Richmond.

 The assessment found that PFAS mainly moves off base through surface water drains to the east of the base.
 Surface water that runs through the top layer of soil was identified as a key transport pathway.